spellberry/spellberry.github.io/_posts/2024-01-06-my-blog-post.md

 # Ability System for a Third Person Character Controller

 Developing an ability system has been something that I've wanted to do since I've started to get more and more comfortable with programming.
-In the past 8 weeks, I've developed an ability system for a game with a third person character controller.
+In the past 8 weeks, I've developed an ability system for a game with a third-person character controller.
 Below you will see a short showcase video of what the program offers:
 - A simple third-person character controller with a directional camera and a crosshair for aiming.
 - Three types of abilites that the demo character can use - Projectile, AOE and Blink/Dash
 - The ability to tweak parameters to your liking for the different abilities